 To work with interesting examples, an implementation of $FO\lambda^{\Delta\nabla}$ is needed.
+An outline for such implementation is discussed in [Tiu and Miller 2004] and a prototype implementation of a subset of $FO\lambda^{\Delta\nabla}$ following this outline has been built using the functional language Standard ML [Tiu 2004a].
+Using this prover, we were able to write the specifications of the transition system of π -calculus and the open bisimulation relation given in [Tiu and Miller 2004] and automatically check for open bisimilarity for finite processes.
+The Isabelle theorem prover might also provide a setting for building an interactive theorem prover given the work reported in [Momigliano et al. 2002].

-The Isabelle theorem prover might provide a setting for building an interactive theorem prover given the work reported in [Momigliano et al. 2002].
-A natural next step is to attempt adding directly to $FO\lambda^{\Delta\nabla}$ induction and co-induction: induction should work much as it does in $FO\lambda^{\Delta\mathbb{N}}$ [McDowell and Miller 2000].
-Some related work on co-induction appears in [Momigliano et al. 2002].
+A natural next step involves adding directly to $FO\lambda^{\Delta\nabla}$ both induction and coinduction.
+A preliminary step in that direction appears in [Tiu 2004b] and follows the earlier work on induction in the $FO\lambda^{\Delta\mathbb{N}}$ logic [McDowell and Miller 2000].
+Closely related work involving induction and co-induction but without ∇ in appears in [Momigliano and Tiu 2003].

 Acknowledgments An earlier version of this paper appeared as [Miller and Tiu 2003].
-The authors wish to thank Catuscia Palamidessi for valuable discussions regarding our π -calculus examples.
-This work has been supported in part by NSF grant CCR-9912387.
+The authors wish to thank Catuscia Palamidessi for valuable discussions regarding our π -calculus examples, Frank Pfenning for his comments on the general project of this paper, Gopalan Nadathur for his comments a draft of this paper, and an anonymous reviewer of this paper for many useful comments and suggestions.
+This work has been supported in part by NSF grant CCR-9912387 and the ACI grants GEOCAL and Rossignol.
 The second author gratefully acknowledges support from LIX at École polytechnique.